Sakesh-A/CS-180_Team_Project/README.md

 # CS-180_Team_Project
+1. Testing/Compiling
-1. a.
-Testing/Compiling- We used JUNIT to write all of our test cases.
+   a.
+Testing- We used JUNIT to write all of our test cases.
       - UserTest:
            - We test every method in the User class.
            - Run it on IntelliJ to see the observed result.